core-api/core-api/docs/specification/encoding.md

 In order to to be properly supported the rendered HTML should include javascript and styling in order to allow the user to perform any available transitions included in the document.

-The media type for this scheme may either be: `application/vnd.coreapi+html`, or `text/html`.
-To render in a Web browser, the `text/html` type should be used.
+The media type for this scheme is `text/html`.

 The [python client library](https://github.com/core-api/python-client) can be taken as the canonical example for implementing an HTML rendering.